TinosNitso/mpv-scripts/README.md

 - All scripts now work with `mpv.app` on MACOS-11.
 It uses an older LUA version, back when the `%g` pattern didn't exist.
 - YouTube bugfix for VP9 profile 4 being incompatible with `lavfi-complex`.
 [Example](https://youtu.be/ubvV498pyIM).
 - `autoloader.lua` is replaced by `main.lua`, in which case `--script=.` (directory). title moved from aspeed to main.
-- automask now has perfect circles using `geq` (any formula). `o.RES_SAFETY` bugfix now fully valid, with precision.
+- automask now has perfect circles using `o.geq` (any formula). `o.RES_SAFETY` bugfix now fully valid, with precision.
 Also `o.format` option.
 - autocrop now has true aspect toggle.
 It returns double-black bars properly when you double-click mute.
 - autocomplex more efficient code juggling 12.5, 25 & 30 fps.
 30 fps for film & automask. `o.freqs_fps_image`, `o.freqs_framerate` (like fade for freqs) & `o.feet_lutrgb` options added.
 Somehow shuffling colors is more efficient than mixing them.
-There's at least 3 fps values when doing abstract visuals: stream, animation, & hard-animation (like fractals).
+There should be at least 3 fps values when doing abstract visuals: stream, animation, & hard-animation (like fractals).
 - aspeed improved response time (`o.auto_delay`), & `o.mpv` (any path) options. echo to socket isn't allowed on Linux without installing a dependency, so I re-wrote it using only txtfile.
 Also improved reliability.
 - Many code improvements, like setsar=par, not 1.